This Bacon-Blueberry Dubliner Panini bursts with sweet and smoky flavors. You simply won’t be able to get enough!

-I chose Kerrygold Dubliner in this panini because I love the subtly sweet, tangy and nutty flavors with the saltiness of the bacon and the peppery bite of the arugula.
-Though it can crumble nicely, it’s also a creamy cheese that melts beautifully.
+- You can use another cheese if you’d like to.
+My second choices are Gruyère and Swiss.
+(I chose Kerrygold Dubliner in this panini because I love the subtly sweet, tangy and nutty flavors with the saltiness of the bacon and the peppery bite of the arugula.
+Though it can crumble nicely, it’s also a creamy cheese that melts beautifully.)

 Disclaimer: I tend to get very enthusiastic when I like something — especially to do with food.
 While Kerrygold sends me product to recipe test with from time to time, this is not a sponsored post.
 I have a hard fast rule that I only share things here that I truly like.
 Since I like to keep my blog positive and upbeat, it’s not likely that you’ll ever hear about specific products I don’t like.
 “If you don’t have anything nice to say, don’t say anything at all,” right?
 (You can however, always feel free to email me at Valentina [at] cookingontheweekends [dot] com, to ask me how I feel about products you’re curious about I haven’t written about.)

 Bacon-Blueberry Dubliner Panini